dannisliang/vongott-unity/vongott/Docs/Story/Scenes/01_tutorial.md

 ( prompt: what is your name? )

 - NRF Guard:
-  “<player name>!
+  “(player name)!
 Yeah, that’s it!
 Definitely didn’t just make that up!”
 - Player:
-  “<player name>..
+  “(player name)..
 OK.
 Seems legit...”
 - NRF Guard:
-  “Let’s get you out of there, and put you on a test run.
+  “Let’s get you out of there (player name), and put you on a test run.
 Hopefully this will be the last time we have to do this..”
 - Player:
   "Did... did we do this earlier?”
 - NRF Guard: